Wologman/Mental_Health/00_Effective Remote Work Habits.md

 ### Goals & Motivation
 - Chose work that has meaning to me, and only me.
 Don't care about how others see me.
 I'm a fckng badass, I'm forging my own path.
 - Spend most of my time learning in areas I'm passionate about or good at.
 Use that confidence to push myself into new things.

-### Schedule
-- **One** main goal for each day
-- **Four hours of focussed work or study total** per day (not counting admin, trivial stuff)
-- **One hour blocks**, ideally do two back to back if going well, then a gap.
-- Do the admin in the middle, after achieving some feeling of flow already.
-Give the mind a break, but enjoy the positive feeling of achievement.
-- **Winter**: Try doing 2 hours first thing  07:00-09:00 -- so I get off to a morale boost  Then go running as a reward!
-Second block 14:00-16:00.
-Also note that my peak performance seems to be 16:00-18:00, so there's still time for a bonus stint if I'm feeling good, or a deadline approaching.
-- **Summer**: Run first, before the sun gets strong.
-But otherwise much the same idea.
-Get a solid block done as early as I can.

 ### Location
 - Use a co-work space, staying home is lonely.
 The extra cost is trivial compared to lost productivity.
 Have confidence to spend some money to make this business work well.